fpl9000/hello-gui-go/README.md

 # Hello GUI - Fyne Application

-A simple "Hello World" GUI application built with Go and the Fyne toolkit.
+A simple "Hello World" Windows GUI application built with Go and the Fyne toolkit.

 ## Features